Why be energy efficient?

 - American Institute of Chemical Engineers

-This study developed for the U.S Department of Energy’s Industrial Technologies Program analyses how much energy could be saved if more efficient types of pulp and paper manufacturing technologies and best practices were employed.
+This study developed for the US Department of Energy’s Industrial Technologies program analyses how much energy could be saved if more efficient technologies were employed.
 Bandwidth analysis seeks to quantify the differences between current energy consumption levels, state of the art energy use and practical and theoretical minimums at a process level.

 - Industrial Efficiency Technology Database 2012

 The Industrial Efficiency Technology Database (IETD) provides information to help decision-makers in industry assess the cost-effectiveness of energy efficiency investment options.
 The information includes descriptions of technologies and processes, key data, benchmarks, energy savings, CO2 reductions and costs.
 The IETD currently covers the cement, iron, steel and pulp and paper sectors, as well as electrical motor-driven systems.

 - Energy Efficiency Improvement and Cost Saving Opportunities for the Pulp and Paper Industry 2009 (Opens in a new window)

 This guide developed by Lawrence Berkeley Laboratory in the U.S discusses energy efficiency practices and energy-efficient technologies that can be implemented at the component, process, facility, and organizational levels of pulp and paper companies.
 Many measure descriptions include expected savings in energy and energy-related costs, which are based on case study data from real-world applications.
 Typical payback periods and references to further information in the technical literature are also provided, where available.